9 players who did next to nothing at Tottenham… but shone after leaving

 The Spaniard wasted no time hitting his stride back in Italy, though, joining Genoa in 2014 and finishing his first season there as the club’s top scorer with 13 league goals.

 After a slight hiccup in Rome, he joined Torino (initially on loan) and produced two double-figure seasons supporting Andrea Belotti.
-It turns out Spurs genuinely had an eye for talent after all.
+It turns out Spurs had an eye for talent after all.

 Mounir El Hamdaoui